Brian-ED/rayed-bqn/README.md

 # Ideologies
 Having as little magic as possible, magic meaning magic numbers and global values (available to the user) changing outside user's control.

-Mutations localized in namespaces like "button" are probably fine, Nothing does this yet though.
+Mutations localized in namespaces like "button" are fine.
 # Credits
 Lots of thanks to [@dzaima](https://github.com/dzaima) for helping with FFI.